 - most of the actors did a good job, and

 - the directing allowed me to focus on the prettier shots.
 In particular, Michael Pitt as a broken cyborg was lovely enough that I cringed when his character complained of being ugly.
 All of the closeups of Scar-Jo provided welcome distractions from the story.

 Here were a few of the big issues with the live action version of Ghost in the Shell (GitS):

 - The violence necessary in previous versions of GitS* went unjustified and even glorified by the emotionless action scenes.
 Even as characters talked about the importance of retaining their humanity, they demonstrated no concern for other humans outside of they could be used to serve individual goals.
 They’d already lost their empathy, but none of the characters noticed.

 - While it looks like a mashup of cyberpunk tropes, it become a copy of copies that can replace none of the originals.
 Nothing in the setting surprised me.

-- Technology and culture presented as far-future at times looked outdated.
+- Technology and culture presented as far-future at times appeared outdated.
 The text introduction read like something out of the 1980s.

 - The story failed to take advantage of the medium.

 - We’re supposed to care about memories that are never shown.
-A few flashes of Major‘s (yes, that’s what the main character is called in the movie) family could have established an emotional connection.
+A few flashes of Major’s family could have established an emotional connection.